Two ears theorem

-Statement of the theorem
+Statement

 A simple polygon is a simple closed curve in the Euclidean plane consisting of finitely many line segments in a cyclic sequence, with each two consecutive line segments meeting at a common endpoint, and no other intersections.
 By the Jordan curve theorem, it separates the plane into two regions, one of which (the interior of the polygon) is bounded.

 An ear of a polygon is defined as a triangle formed by three consecutive vertices $u, v, w$ of the polygon, such that its edge $uw$ lies entirely in the interior of the polygon.
 The two ears theorem states that every simple polygon that is not itself a triangle has at least two ears.

 Relation to triangulations

 An ear and its two neighbors form a triangle within the polygon that is not crossed by any other part of the polygon.
-Removing a triangle of this type produces a polygon with fewer sides, and repeatedly removing ears allows any simple polygon to be triangulated.
+Removing a triangle of this type produces a polygon with fewer sides.
+Repeatedly removing ears allows any simple polygon to be triangulated, meaning that it is subdivided into triangles that meet edge-to-edge, without introducing additional vertices.
 Conversely, if a polygon is triangulated, the weak dual of the triangulation (a graph with one vertex per triangle and one edge per pair of adjacent triangles) will be a tree and each leaf of the tree will form an ear.
 Since every tree with more than one vertex has at least two leaves, every triangulated polygon with more than one triangle has at least two ears.
 Thus, the two ears theorem is equivalent to the fact that every simple polygon has a triangulation.

 Triangulation algorithms based on this principle have been called ear-clipping algorithms.
 Although a naive implementation is slow, ear-clipping can be sped up by the observation that a triple of consecutive vertices of a polygon forms an ear if and only if the central vertex of the triple is convex and the triple forms a triangle that does not contain any reflex vertices.
 By maintaining a queue of triples with this property, and repeatedly removing an ear from the queue and updating the adjacent triples, it is possible to perform ear-clipping in time $O\bigl(n(r+1)\bigr)$, where $n$ is the number of input vertices and $r$ is the number of reflex vertices.

 If a simple polygon is triangulated, then a triple of consecutive vertices $u,v,w$ forms an ear if $v$ is a convex vertex and none of its other neighbors in the triangulation lie in triangle $uvw$.
 By testing all neighbors of all vertices, it is possible to find all the ears of a triangulated simple polygon in linear time.
 Alternatively, it is also possible to find a single ear of a simple polygon in linear time, without triangulating the polygon.